Defense Budgets

 Here’s the result.
 This does not count off-the-books expenditures, classified allocations, special budgeting for wars.
 This just takes into consideration the “official operating budget” of the Pentagon.
 It still adds up to a mind-boggling amount of money.
 Since being promised a “peace dividend” savings in our spending on war, the Department of Defense has blown an additional (are you ready for this?) . . .

 This is just how much the defense budgets have increased since 1992, not how much the military spent in total.
+The total amount spent for “defense of our country” is truly jaw-dropping . . .

 While everyday American citizens are working harder for less, paying their fair share of hard-earned money in taxes, the out-of-control military establishment and foreign policy machinery treats them like an ATM machine for their misadventures and grotesque waste.